 Information on the hydroxychloroquine scheduling change

-Effective 24 March 2020, new restrictions have been placed on the prescribing of hydroxychloroquine.
-These amendments have now been incorporated into the Poisons Standard.
+Effective 24 March 2020, restrictions were been placed on the prescribing of hydroxychloroquine.
+These amendments were incorporated into the Poisons Standard.

 Initial treatment of a patient with hydroxychloroquine is now restricted to specialists in any of the following specialties:

 - intensive care medicine

 - dental practitioners registered as a specialist in oral medicine